CodeYourFuture/curriculum/common-content/en/module/html-css/what-are-forms/index.md

     4='Write form validations'
 +++

-These questions and answers are compiled from recorded sessions on HTML forms at CYF, and are the collective contribution of several mentors and students.
+These questions and answers are compiled from recorded sessions on HTML forms at <!-- CYF-ONLY -->CYF<!-- END-CYF-ONLY -->, and are the collective contribution of several mentors and students.
 This time we've included a trainee answer and a mentor answer, per question.

 {{<note type="question" title="10 Things About Forms">}}